Applications for the Fall 2025 Three-Day Intensive are now being accepted. Please read this page for all information. Application page link is below.

 How To Apply / Deadline

 Applications for the next colloquium are now being accepted.
 The online application form is available here and contains all the necessary application instructions.
+The deadline to submit your applications is October 1, 2025.
 There is no application fee.

 Selection and Notification Process

-Five to seven fellows will be selected based on the strength of their application, self-initiative, self-motivation, and their specific and unique interest in art and the law.
-Candidates may be asked to interview in-person, via phone, and/or via Zoom as part of the application process.
+Ten to twelve fellows will be selected based on the strength of their application, self-initiative, and their specific and unique interest in art and the law.
+Candidates may be asked to interview in-person, via phone and/or via Zoom as part of the application process.

 Application inquiries should be sent to Sergio Muñoz Sarmiento via e-mail to: sms@artlawoffice.com.